gomezportillo/Industrial_Runner/README.md

 Download the file, decompress it and execute the IndustrialRunner file.
-My record is 56, will you beat me?;-)
+My highest score is 56, will you beat me?;-)

 ***